buri1/EbayNinja/readme.txt

 "http://localhost:8002/results" from PROJECTEBAY/frontend/scraperfrontend/src/components/scraper/scraper.js

-with your local IP adress during development. this error wont occur when the application
+with your local IP adress during development ("http://"IP":8002/results"). this error wont occur when the application

 is deployed.